jaywhang/dotfiles_old/README.md

 ### `resources`
 Mainly contains assets for eye candy (window decoration, etc.)
 ### Custom GTK themes (installed to /usr/share/themes)
- * ArchNumix themes
+#### ArchNumix themes (variant of the [Numix theme](https://numixproject.org/))
+These should be un-tar'd and installed to `/usr/share/themes`
  * ArchNumixDark: Numix with Arch blue and dark-grey
  * ArchNumixLight: like ArchNumixDark but with light titlebar
  * ArchNumixChromium: like ArchNumixDark but adapted to fit the style of chromium
  * ArchNumixWeb: uses exactly the same colours as the Arch website
  * ArchNumixWebChromium:  like ArchNumixWeb but adapted to fit the style of chromium
  * ArchNumixOSXLight: adapted to look like OSX Yosemite (the one used in the screenshots)
  * ArchNumixOSXDark: like ArchNumixOSXLight but with dark titlebar
  * ArchNumixWhite: looks a bit like Windows but has dark menus

 ### `zsh`
 Custom zsh scripts